yhhc2/machinelearnr/README.md

     classifier.
 Additional code is included for optimizing mtry and ntree.
 Importantly, the default values for mtry and ntree are sensible values and actually is not required to be adjusted.
-For more rigorous explanation hyperparameter tuning, use this paper and the R package provided by the authors:
+For more rigorous explanations on hyperparameter tuning, use this paper and the R package provided by the authors:
     <https://doi.org/10.1002/widm.1301>, “Hyperparameters and tuning
-    strategies for random forest” by Probst et al.
+    strategies for random forest” by Probst et al, 2019.

   - CVPredictionsRandomForest(): This performs random forest classification using default hyperparameters and also uses cross-validation.
-The cross-validation fold can be specified by the user.
+The cross-validation fold can be specified by the user.The performance (predictions and feature importance determination) of the model are outputted.

   - CVRandomForestClassificationMatrixForPheatmap(): This uses CVPredictionsRandomForest() on several smaller subset data sets of a